 How to not only survive but also enjoy traveling with low-cost airlines.

 Whether it is for business or pleasure, traveling is cool.
 However, unless you have no restrictions on your budget, it can be a bit of a challenge.
-Buses are dirt cheap, but there's a moment in life when you move on - either because your time becomes more precious or you just cannot be bothered anymore, as the comfort level on these long bus journeys is more awful than not.
-Trains are a step up, but for the strange ways railways are operated in many countries of western Europe, low-cost planes are often cheaper than going by train.
+Buses are dirt cheap, but there's a moment in life when you move on — either because your time becomes more precious or you just cannot be bothered anymore, as the comfort level on these long bus journeys is more awful than not.
+Trains are a step up, but for the strange ways railways are operated in many countries of western Europe, low-cost planes are often cheaper than the train.

 Therefore, getting on board of a budget airline is inevitable.

 And while these low-costs can be a major pain too, if it is done right, it is convenient and comfortable.
 Here are a few tips I learned while traveling with them.

 Late check-in for the best seats.